UniMath/agda-unimath/src/reflection/erasing-equality.lagda.md

-For example, `primEraseEquality` applied to the loop of the [circle](synthetic-homotopy-theory.circle.md) will compute to `refl`, while `primEraseEquality` applied to the nontrivial identification of the [interval](synthetic-homotopy-theory.interval-type.md) will not reduce.
+For example, `primEraseEquality` applied to the loop of the [circle](synthetic-homotopy-theory.circle.md) will compute to `refl`, while `primEraseEquality` applied to the nontrivial identification in the [interval](synthetic-homotopy-theory.interval-type.md) will not reduce.

-This primitive is useful for [rewrite rules](reflection.rewriting.md), as it ensures that the identification used in defining the rewrite rule also computes in the expected way.
+This primitive is useful for [rewrite rules](reflection.rewriting.md), as it ensures that the identification used in defining the rewrite rule also computes to `refl`.
 Concretely, if the identification `β` defines a rewrite rule, and `β` is defined via `primEraseEqaulity`, then we have the strict equality `β ≐ refl`.

-**Warning.** Just like rewrite rules, this is an unsafe construction and should be used with the utmost caution.

 ## Primitives